en-wl/wordlist/README.md

     demonym: [experiential] person or people related to a place
     trademark: [experiential] registered trademark

-    abbr: an abbreviation that takes on inflected forms such as as FAQs
+    abbr: an abbreviation that takes on inflected forms such as FAQs

     number: one, two, etc., used with <n> POS
     ordinal: first, second, etc., used with <n> POS